gengruizhang/prestigebft/README.md

 <h1 style="text-align:center;"> PrestigeBFT: Revolutionizing View Changes in BFT Consensus Algorithms with Reputation Mechanisms </h1>

+# Update Heads-up

+A major update of the code will be posted in August, which incorporates a more efficient communication service between clients and servers and among servers.

 # Run PrestigeBFT
 GoLang should have been properly installed with `GOPATH` and `GOROOT`.
 The GoLang version should be at least `go1.17.6`.
 In addition, three external packages were used (check out `go.mod`).